Nevada casinos go record 9 months with $1B in house winnings

 The former McCarran International Airport reported Tuesday that it handled about 4 million arriving and departing passengers in November, down just 4.4% from the same month in 2019.

 The Las Vegas Convention and Visitors Authority reported 3.1 million visitors during the month, down 8% from 3.4 million in October.
-The regional tourism agency reported an average daily room rate of almost $156, up more than 15% from November 2019.
+The regional tourism agency reported an average daily room rate of almost $156, up more than 15% from a year ago.

-This story corrects the room rate comparison in the final paragraph to November 2019, not a year ago.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.